AthenaisGautier/athenaisgautier.github.io/_pages/cv.md

 * __Research and Teaching assistant__: Nov.
 2018 - Actual
   At the *institute of statistics and actuarial sciences*, University of Bern (Bern, Switzerland).
   Until May 2020, the affiliation was shared with Idiap Research Institute (Martigny, Switzerland).
-  * Research assistant with a strong focus on the Ph.D. topic *Modelling and predicting distribution-valued fields with applications to inversion under uncertainty*.
-  Participating in scientific collaborations.
-Developing code and reproducible examples (mostly in R).
+  * Research assistant with a strong focus on the Ph.D. topic.
+Active participation in scientific collaborations, proficiency in coding and creating reproducible examples using R language.
+Main research interests: Uncertainty Quantification, Gaussian Processes, Bayesian Optimization, Bayesian Statistics, Computer simulation models.
+  * Senior consultant of the institute of statistics, University of Bern.
+Helping academics and companies planning and conducting statistical analysis (Jan.
+2021 - Dec.
+2023)

   * Teaching assistant for the institute of statistics at University of Bern:
     + R course (Fall term 2022).
     + Linear models I (Fall term 2022).
     + Spatial statistics (Spring term 2022).
     + Statistics for climate sciences I/II (Fall term 2019, Spring term 2020, Fall term 2020).
     + Optimization methods (Spring term 2019, Spring term 2023).
   * Co-supervisor (main supervisor: D. Ginsbourger) of the Master thesis: “Gaussian process regression on molecules: some performance assessments and comparisons”.
 (2021)
   * Teaching assistant in the continuing education program Master AI at Idiap Research Institute and Unidistance.
     + Foundations in statistics for AI (Spring term 2019 and 2020).
-  * Statistical consultant in the institute of statistics, University of Bern.
-(Jan.
-2021 - Jan.
-2023).

 * __Research Intern__: Mar. - Oct.
 2018.
 At Idiap Research Institute (Martigny, Switzerland)